 In 2015, Smolders arranged to have the new stable built and increased his stock from 800 to 1200 goats.
 His decision quickly fell in favour of an automated feeding system.
 Bart Smolders: “Feeding is a daily recurrent and labour-intensive occupation and with five groups of animals it was soon taking 2.5 hours a day.
 Following the expansion, I went from five to eight groups and then feeding started to take up too much of my time.”

 For two years now, he has been operating a Triomatic T30 feed kitchen on the goat farm with four storage bunkers and a wheeled feeding robot.
 “The stable installation company advised us to use a Trioliet automated feeding system.
 I was also attracted to the wheeled robot, which had then just been introduced.
-I am happy that I didn't choose any other system, although I was initially interested in another make.
+I am happy that I didn't choose any other system, although I was initially interested in another brand.
 No robot mixes as efficiently or as accurately with equal discharges as this one.
 Systems by other manufacturers can usually only effectively mix and discharge rations of 250 kg or more.
 The Triomatic robot is able to handle much smaller mixes.
 This automated feeding system is, therefore, in my opinion, actually much better suited to goats than to cows.”

 Labour-saving: the greatest advantage

 The goats on the family farm are milked twice a day and the average annual yield is approximately 1300 litres per goat.
 The ration consists of maize, grass, alfalfa, beet pulp and five types of concentrate feed.
 Once a day, Bart Smolders fills the four feed bunkers and that keeps him busy for about half an hour.
 For him, labour-saving is also the greatest advantage.
 Smolders: “I was already someone who was accurate about feeding, even before we commissioned the automated feeding system.
 This means that the benefits in terms of yield and animal health are less significant to me.
 Anyone who makes the transition from feeding with one basic ration to accurately feeding in groups using a feeding robot will really see a big difference in results.
 For me, labour-saving is the greatest advantage, in particular.
-We can now run the business with 2 full-time employees, which is also quite important, of course.”
+We can now run the business with 2 full-time employees.”